-CBI arrests Trinamool Congress leader Anubrata Mondal in cattle smuggling case
+Arrested TMC leader Anubrata Mondal sent to CBI custody till August 16 in cattle smuggling case

 Meanwhile, Trinamool Congress MLA Madan Mitra said that the chief minister will not tolerate corruption, ANI reported.

 “It’s a sensitive matter,” he said.
-“Only the (party) spokesman is authorised to comment.
+“Only the [party] spokesman is authorised to comment.
 The CM has said that corruption wouldn’t be supported.
 That’s been proved as Partha Chatterjee has been ousted.”

 The case